Faghme Abrahams

 Faghme Abrahams is a former South African cricketer, who played cricket during the apartheid-era.
 As a non-white player, he was restricted to playing in the Howa Bowl, which was not classified as first-class cricket at the time.
 The games were retrospectively given first-class status during the early 1990s.

 Abrahams played for Eastern Province between 1974 and 1987, appearing in at least 60 first-class matches.
-(Note: ESPNcricinfo statistics include 63 first-class matches for Abrahams, compared to the 60 listed by CricketArchive.
+(Note: Cricinfo statistics include 63 first-class matches for Abrahams, compared to the 60 listed by CricketArchive.
 Another player with a similar name, Fareed Abrahams, is credited by CricketArchive with playing three matches for Eastern province in 1971/72.)
 In the 1978–79 season, when Eastern Province won the Howa Cup, Abrahams was their leading run-scorer, accumulating 227 runs at an average of 25.22.
 His highest score in first-class cricket was made in March 1978 against Transvaal, when he scored 86 runs in the second innings to help his side to victory.